-Clause 145 - Police must caution and release child or young person as soon as practicable
+Clause 150 - Police must caution and release child or young person as soon as practicable

-This clause requires a police officer who has cautioned a child or young person to arrange for the child or young person to be escorted home or arrange for a parent or guardian to collect them from the police station or release them.
+This clause requires a police officer who has cautioned a child or young person to arrange for the child or young person to be escorted home or arrange for a parent or guardian to collect them from the police station.
+In circumstances where a police officer releases the child, the police officer must advise the chief executive of the administrative unit for children and young people under the Children and Young People Act 2008 as soon as practicable.